Packaging ESP-IDF Components

 Add Dependencies

 When your component depends on another component, you need to specify this dependency relationship in your component's manifest file as well.
 Our Version Solver would collect all dependencies and calculate the final versioning solution.
-For example:
+Example:

 dependencies: